marciogualtieri/TwitterGitHubGrid/README.md

 ### <a name="how-to-view-this-document"></a> HOW TO VIEW THIS DOCUMENT

 This document is better viewed using IntelliJ`s GFM Plugin.
-In case it isn`t available, there is a PDF version of this document in the same directory.
+In case it isn't available, there is a PDF version of this document in the same directory.

 For my own reference, to convert markdown to PDF use [pandoc](http://pandoc.org/) with the following command: